cysouw/diathesis/text/c08_infinitive.md

 ### [ NP | –P ] *lassen + Infinitiv* Reflexive impersonal + governed preposition

 Verbs with governed prepositional phrases function identically, like *zweifeln an* 'to doubt something' [@next].
-The status of the valency-simulating *es* is likewise unclear, though my impression is that it is more common to leave it out.
+The status of the valency-simulating *es* is likewise unclear, though my impression is that in this situation it is more common to leave it out.
+Whether there really is a difference in the status of *es* depending on the presence of governed prepositional phrases needs more research.

 ::: ex
 a.
 Ich zweifele an der Ernsthaftigkeit der Aussage.